Identity Theft

 • Alert the three major credit bureaus to get a copy of your credit report and to place a fraud alert on your file.

-• Change all of your passwords and personal identification numbers (PIN).
+• Change all your passwords and personal identification numbers (PIN).

 The best defense against business identity theft comes from you and your colleagues being informed and alert.
 Follow these tips to help protect your company’s private information.